Levothyroxine is a replacement or supplement thyroid hormone.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Eltroxin® 50 and 100 micrograms Tablets; Amdipharm Mercury Company Limited, The electronic Medicines Compendium.
-Dated March 2012.
+- Manufacturer's PIL, Eltroxin® 50 and 100 micrograms Tablets; Concordia International (formerly AMCo Ltd), The electronic Medicines Compendium.
+Dated November 2015.